-- · Expected Family Contribution (EFC) of 5,846 or less on the FAFSA - · Priority for this award is given to U.S. citizens
+- Financial need based on FAFSA - · Priority for this award is given to U.S. citizens

-\GPA is based on a 4.0 scale according to the Uniform Grading Policy adopted by the Tennessee State Board of Education

-\\Ensure that all requirements are completed before their deadlines.
+GPA is based on a 4.0 scale according to the Uniform Grading Policy adopted by the Tennessee State Board of Education Ensure that all requirements are completed before their deadlines.